RSDKModding/RetroED/README.md

 ### Windows
 #### Pre-requisites
-- Download and install Python 3 from https://www.python.org/downloads/, then reboot the computer
+- Download and install Python 3 from [here](https://www.python.org/downloads/), then reboot the computer.
-- From a Command Prompt, run `pip install pytz`
+- In Command Prompt, run the command `pip install pytz`.
-- Get Qt Online Installer from https://www.qt.io/download-qt-installer-oss
+- Get and run the Qt Online Installer from [here](https://www.qt.io/download-qt-installer-oss).
+- When you reach the `Installation Folder` step of the installer, choose `Custom Installation`.
-- Make a custom install, Enable `Archive` and refresh, then on `Qt 5.15.2` enable the component `MSVC 2019 64-bit`, all the other necessary components should be selected by default
+- In the `Select Components` step, enable the `Archive` filter and click `Filter` to refresh the component list, then enable the component `Qt` > `Qt 5.15.2` > `MSVC 2019 64-bit`.
+All other necessary components should be selected by default.
+- Proceed with the rest of the installation.
-  - If Qt Online Installer has a very slow download speed, cancel the install and open the exe through a command line with the argument `--mirror [mirror url]`, a list of the available mirrors can be found [here](https://download.qt.io/static/mirrorlist/), copy the one closest to your location.
+  - If Qt Online Installer has a very slow download speed, cancel the install and open the exe through a command line with the argument `--mirror [mirror url]`.
+A list of the available mirrors can be found [here](https://download.qt.io/static/mirrorlist/); copy the one closest to your location.
-- On the folder of the project, run in a Command Prompt `python versiongen.py`
+- In the `RetroEDv2` project folder, run `python versiongen.py` in Command Prompt.

 #### Building
-* Open `RetroEDv2.pro` in Qt Creator, on Projects make sure `Release` builds are enabled and press `Configure Project`, from there just press the `Build Project RetroED2` button
+- Open `RetroEDv2.pro` in Qt Creator, then in the Projects tab, make sure `Release` builds are enabled and press `Configure Project`.
-* Alternatively, you can grab a prebuilt executable from the releases section.
+- Press the `RetroEDv2` monitor icon, then ensure the Build is set to `Release`.
+- Press the `Build Project "RetroEDv2"` button.
+The built executable should be located in `build/Desktop_Qt_5_15_2_MSVC2019_64bit-Release/release`.
+- In your Qt installation directory (`C:/Qt` by default), navigate to `5.15.2/msvc2019_64/bin`, then drag-and-drop the built `RetroED.exe` file into `windeployqt.exe` to deploy the necessary Qt DLL files.

 ## Linux
 #### Pre-requisites
-Install the following dependencies:
+- Install the following dependencies:
   - **apt (Debian/Ubuntu):** `sudo apt install build-essential python3.6 python3-pip libqt5svg5-dev qtbase5-dev qtchooser qt5-qmake qtbase5-dev-tools`
-- Your favorite package manager here, make a pull request
+  - Your favorite package manager here, [make a pull request](https://github.com/Rubberduckycooly/RetroED-v2/fork)
-  - Qt Creator can also be installed by adding `qtcreator` to the command above, allowing to use the same building process as Windows
+    - Qt Creator can also be installed by adding `qtcreator` to the command above, allowing you to use the same building process as Windows.
-- Run the command `pip install pytz`
+- Run the command `pip install pytz`.
-- Inside the project folder, run the command `python3 versiongen.py`
+- In the `RetroEDv2` project folder, run the command `python3 versiongen.py`.

 #### Building
-- On the folder of the project, run the following commands:
+- In the `RetroEDv2` project folder, run the following commands:
 ```
 mkdir build
 qmake -o build RetroEDv2.pro
 make -j$(nproc)
-  * -j switch is optional, but will make building faster by running it parallel on multiple cores (nproc will use all available cores).
 ```
-* Alternatively, you can grab a prebuilt executable from the releases section.
+The -j switch is optional, but will make building faster by running it parallel on multiple cores (nproc will use all available cores).

 ## MacOS
-* Clone the repo and open the project in Qt creator, from there just press the "build project RetroED2" button
+* Clone the repo and open the project in Qt creator, from there just press the "build project RetroED2" button.

 ## Other Platforms
 The only supported platforms are the ones listed above.
 There are no plans to support other platforms for the time being.